 - Metastic tumors most often arise from the breast and prostate, while squamous and basal cell cancer can invade the orbit from surrounding skin and sinus cavities.

 What are the symptoms of an orbital tumor?

-- Symptoms of an orbital tumor might include
+- Symptoms of an orbital tumor may possibly include

 - protrusion of the eyeball (proptosis)